 In this article, you’ll hear the following deer vocalizations:

 - Tending buck grunt

 - Sparring bucks

-Note: You can listen to the above deer sounds throughout the article as well as at the bottom of the page.
+Note: If you are interested in learning what sounds a deer makes, you can listen to the above deer sounds throughout the article as well as at the bottom of the page.

 A New Deer Hunting Property